justynroberts/InstanaMetricsCLI/Readme.md

-Feel free to modify and clear up.
+Feel free to modify and clear up.I might try an interactive CLI browser at some point too.
+Thx,